krjordan02/Real-Time-Bus-Tracking/README.md

 ## Description

-A live bus tracker that displays all of the current Massachusetts BayTransportation Authority busses on a map.
+A live bus tracker that displays all of the current Massachusetts Bay Transportation Authority busses on a map.
 This program uses the MBTA API to get current bus information.

 ## Installation